You will notice

 it would have been safe for me to drive in my state of grief.

-worth deciding in advance whether you wish to be with your cat when he/she
+in advance whether you wish to be with your cat when s/he is put to

-is put to sleep.
+sleep.
 Again, this is a very personal decision.
-Some people
+Some people feel they owe

-feel they owe it to their cat to be present; others simply cannot bear the
+it to their cat to be present; others simply cannot bear the idea.
+Both of

-felt I had to be there because I felt the presence of somebody they knew
+have always felt I had to be there because I felt the presence of somebody

 What Happens